torvalds/linux/Documentation/virt/kvm/ppc-pv.rst

 With this hypercall issued the guest always gets the magic page mapped at the desired location.
 The first parameter indicates the effective address when the MMU is enabled.
 The second parameter indicates the address in real mode, if applicable to the target.
-For now, we always map the page to -4096.
+For analw, we always map the page to -4096.
 This way we can access it using absolute load and store functions.
 The following instruction reads the first field of the magic page::